Douglas fir

 The Douglas fir (Pseudotsuga menziesii) is an evergreen conifer species in the pine family, Pinaceae.
+It is the tallest tree in the Pinaceae family.
 It is native to western North America and is also known as Douglas-fir, Douglas spruce, Oregon pine, and Columbian pine.
 There are three varieties: coast Douglas-fir (P. menziesii var. menziesii), Rocky Mountain Douglas-fir (P. menziesii var. glauca) and Mexican Douglas-fir (P. menziesii var. lindleyana).

 Despite its common names, it is not a true fir (genus Abies), spruce (genus Picea), or pine (genus Pinus).
-It is also not a hemlock; the genus name Pseudotsuga means "false hemlock".
+It is also not a hemlock (genus Tsuga); the genus name Pseudotsuga means "false hemlock".

 Description

-Douglas-firs are medium-size to extremely large evergreen trees, 20–100 m tall (although only Pseudotsuga menziesii var. menziesii, common name coast Douglas-firs, reach heights near 100 m) and commonly reach 8 ft in diameter, although trees with diameters of almost 5 m exist.
+Douglas-firs are medium-sized to extremely large evergreen trees, 20–100 m tall (although only coast Douglas-firs reach heights near 100 m) and commonly reach 8 ft in diameter, although trees with diameters of almost 5 m exist.
 The largest coast Douglas-firs regularly live over 500 years, with the oldest specimens living for over 1,300 years.
 Rocky Mountain Douglas-firs, found further to the east, are less long-lived, usually not exceeding 400 years in age.

 There are records of former coast Douglas-firs exceeding 120 m in height, which if alive today would make it the tallest tree species on Earth.
-Some particular specimens that exceeded 400 feet tall were the Lynn Valley Tree and the Nooksack Giant.
+Particular historical specimens with heights exceeding 400 ft include the Lynn Valley Tree and the Nooksack Giant.

 The leaves are flat, soft, linear needles 1.5-4 cm long, generally resembling those of the firs, occurring singly rather than in fascicles; they completely encircle the branches, which can be useful in recognizing the species.
 As the trees grow taller in denser forest, they lose their lower branches, such that the foliage may start as high as 110 ft off the ground.
 Douglas-firs in environments with more light may have branches much closer to the ground.

-The bark on young trees is thin, smooth, grey, and contains numerous resin blisters.
-On mature trees, usually exceeding 80 years, it is very thick and corky, growing up to 14 in thick with distinctive, deep vertical fissures caused by growth.
-Layers of darker brown bark are interspersed with layers of lighter colored, corky material.
-This thickness makes the Douglas-fir perhaps the most fire-resistant tree native to the Pacific Northwest.
+The bark on young trees is thin, smooth, gray, and contains numerous resin blisters.
+On mature trees, usually exceeding 80 years, it is very thick and corky, growing up to 14 in thick with distinctive, deep vertical fissures caused by the gradual expansion of the growing tree.
+Some of the mature bark is brown, while other parts are lighter colored with a cork-like texture; these develop in multiple layers.
+This thick bark makes the Douglas-fir one of the most fire-resistant tree native to the Pacific Northwest.